initc3/auditee/docs/examples.rst

     print(f'computed value: {s}')

-You could perform the computation yourself, using the above code snippet, to verify the veracity of the claim.
+You could perform the computation yourself, using the above code snippet, to verify the claim.
 This may take a minute or so.
 But if the number of iterations was larger, say one trillion, it could take a couple of days ...
 What if the computation took a month, a year?
 So let's say that for whatever reason you do not want or cannot perform the computation yourself.

 Could you be convinced in another way that the claim is true?